liutkwilliam/first-portfolio/__gallery/studioA-sydney.md

 ---
 layout: gallery
-title: Photography Works for studio A
+title: Can-did in-studio photography for studio A
 description: Selected photos of can-did photography while working with studio A, a supported studio in Sydney, supporting artists living with intellectual disability.
 categories:
 - can-did & events